The trust was formed

 say), the Road leading from the South Termination of the Exeter Turnpike Road

-to Bridgetown Cross in the Parish of Berry Pomeroy; from Bridgetown Pomeroy in
+Bridgetown Cross in the Parish of Berry Pomeroy; from Bridgetown Pomeroy in the

 from Bridgetown Pomeroy aforesaid to the

-in the said Trust, and the said Trustees discharged from the Repairs thereof,
+Trust, and the said Trustees discharged from the Repairs thereof, without

-without Inconvenience to the Public: And whereas it would be a great
+Inconvenience to the Public: And whereas it would be a great Accommodation to

 their Vicinity, and would otherwise be of public Utility, if more